 Both Additional & Existing Capacities must follow the Standard Prequalification Process.
 However, a third kind of capacity is allowed to prequalify:

-Unproven Capacity: Capacity which, at the time the prequalification file is submitted, cannot be associated with a specific delivery point.
+Unproven Capacity (i.e. Virtual Capacity): Capacity which, at the time the Prequalification file is submitted, cannot be associated with a specific Delivery Point.

 Unproven capacities must follow the Specific Prequalification Process.

 5.3 Volume-related terminology